photoprism/photoprism/.github/ISSUE_TEMPLATE/feature-request.md

 - Roadmap: https://github.com/photoprism/photoprism/projects/5
 - Open Issues: https://github.com/photoprism/photoprism/issues

-If you ARE UNSURE, need TECHNICAL SUPPORT, or have a GENERAL QUESTION:
-PLEASE NEVER USE GITHUB ISSUES!
-THANK YOU 🙃
+Never use GitHub Issues if you are unsure, have a general question, or need assistance.
+Thank you! 🙃

 **Is your feature request related to a problem?
 Please describe.**